amanchadha/iSeeBetter/README.md

 Also needed is [Pyflow](https://github.com/pathak22/pyflow) which is a Python wrapper for [Ce Liu's C++ implementation](https://people.csail.mit.edu/celiu/OpticalFlow/) of Coarse2Fine Optical Flow.
 Pyflow binaries have been built for ubuntu and macOS and are available in the repository.
+If you need to rebuild Pyflow, follow the instructions on the [Pyflow Git](https://github.com/pathak22/pyflow) and do a ```cp pyflow*.so ..``` once you have built a shared object file on your target machine.

 To load,
 ```pip3 install -r requirements.txt```